-"Adjusted gross income" means, in the case of an individual taxpayer, gross federal taxable income minus certain specific deductions, such as expenses reimbursed by an employer, losses from sale or exchange of property, losses from premature withdrawal of finds from time savings accounts, deductions attributable to royalties, and certain retirement savings (26 USC § 62(a)).
-Living expenses, such as transportation, rent, taxes and utilities are not allowable deductions in computing adjusted gross income.
+"Adjusted gross income" means, in the case of an individual taxpayer, gross income minus certain specific deductions, such as expenses reimbursed by an employer, losses from sale or exchange of property, losses from premature withdrawal of finds from time savings accounts, and deductions attributable to royalties (26 USC § 62(a)).
+Living expenses, such as rent and utilities are not an allowable deductions in computing adjusted gross income.